Oslavany

 Oslavany (/cs/) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 4,900 inhabitants.
+It has about 4,800 inhabitants.
+The town is located on the Oslava River.

+Oslavany was founded at the beginning of the 12th century at the latest.
+From the 18th to the 20th century, it was an industrial town.
+Among the main landmarks of Oslavany are the Oslavany Castle and the Church of Saint Nicholas.

 Administrative division

 Oslavany consists of two municipal parts (in brackets population according to the 2021 census):